 By taking the terrain that you are traveling through into consideration, you can better choose the accessories that you need.
 For example, if you’re going to be traveling over terrain that has a great deal of debris or small rocks, you’ll probably want to consider getting quality knee and shin protectors.
 Also, if the trail is often muddy, you’ll definitely want to think about having a quality bike multi-tool on hand to deal with the various mishaps and accidents that might happen along the way.

-While there certainly are accessories on the market today that are specifically designed for all-mountain or cross country cycling, or another specific type of mountain cycling, for the most part, most of the best accessories can be used in a wide range of settings and cycling types.
-Whether or not you choose a specific type of shin guard or gloves for example is really a personal choice.
+There certainly are accessories on the market today that is specifically designed for all-mountain or cross-country cycling, or another specific type of mountain cycling.
+For the most part, most of the best accessories can be used in a wide range of settings and cycling types.
+Whether or not you choose a specific type of shin guard or gloves, for example, is really a personal choice.

-Simply put, the best way to know if a mountain bike accessory is a good choice for you is to use it, and talk to those who have used it as well.
-Mountain biking is one of those sports that is truly hands on and experimental, so finding the right fit, and the right compatibility with your accessories may take a little bit of trial and error.
+Simply put, the best way to know if a mountain bike accessory is a good choice for you is to use it and talk to those who have used it as well.
+If you looked at the product once and thought it might be useful, but didn't buy, did you regret it on your next adventure?
+Mountain biking is one of those sports that is truly hands-on and experimental, so finding the right fit, and the right compatibility with your accessories may take a little bit of trial and error.

 Getting the proper fit for your helmet is perhaps one of the most important things you can do to ride safely, both on the mountain trail and in the urban setting.
 Thankfully with the current helmet designs, finding one with a proper fit is easier than ever.